robjm16/sample_projects_and_articles/README.md

 Scoring of the models was based on the root mean squared error (RMSE) of predicted scores versus actual scores.
 In the end, an ensemble of pre-trained neural networks, using images but not their associated meta data, scored the highest of the models considered in this notebook.

+## Correlation Between Vaccination Rates and Covid Case, Hospitalization and Death Rates
+Using data from *The New York Times'* [online Covid tracking tool](https://www.nytimes.com/interactive/2021/us/covid-cases.html) from January 10, 2022, this notebook ([ipynb](), [pdf]()) takes a high-level look at correlations between vaccination rates and case, hospitalization and death rates in the 50 U.S. states and Washington, D.C.
+It finds no meaningful correlation between vaccination rates and hospitalization and death rates, and a weak *positive* correlation with case rates, suggesting a higher case rate among the vaccinated.
+This analysis is subject to many caveats, including that it reflects just a single point in time and that the data is not adjusted for demographics and underlying health factors.
+But it is consistent with several recent studies finding little or no association between vaccination rates and Covid case, hospitalization and death rates.

 ## Coronavirus Data Analysis and Commentary
 This [notebook](https://www.kaggle.com/robjm16/covid-19-data-prep-and-analysis) contains extensive exploratory data analysis related to the coronavirus pandemic from a variety of sources (including Johns Hopkins University and the Centers for Disease Control).
 Included are global and country-level analyses, as well as state-by-state drill downs for US data.
 Also included are commentary on dealing with highly ambiguous data and an article by me entitled ["Subways, Social Networks and the Coronavirus"](https://github.com/robjm16/samples/blob/master/Subways%2C%20Social%20Networks%20and%20the%20Coronavirus%20-%20Robert%20McKee%20-%20Medium.pdf) that views New York's coronavirus situation through the lens of "small world networks" and subways as super spreaders.